-9. Proposed Renewal of Shareholders' Mandate for APB Resources Berhad ("APB" or "the Company") and its Subsidiaries ("APB Group") to enter into Recurrent Related Party Transactions of a Revenue or Trading Nature with Related Parties ("the Proposal")
+10. Proposed Renewal of Shareholders' Mandate for APB Resources Berhad ("APB" or "the Company") and its Subsidiaries ("APB Group") to enter into Recurrent Related Party Transactions of a Revenue or Trading Nature with Related Parties ("the Proposed Shareholders' Mandate")

-To consider and, if thought fit to pass to the following Ordinary Resolution:
+To consider and, if thought fits to pass the following Ordinary Resolution:

-"THAT approval be and is hereby given for the Company and/or its subsidiaries ("APB Group") to enter into any of the category of recurrent related party transactions of a revenue or trading nature falling within the types of transactions set out in Section 2.4, Part A of the Circular to Shareholders dated 27 February 2015 with the related parties mentioned therein, provided such transactions are necessary for the day-to-day operations and they are carried out in the ordinary course of business on normal commercial terms which are consistent with the APB Group's normal business practices and policies, and on terms not more favourable to the related parties than those extended to the other customers of the APB Group, and not to the detriment of the minority shareholders;
+"THAT approval be and is hereby given to the Company and/or its subsidiaries ("APB Group") to enter into all arrangements and/or transactions involving the interest of the Related Parties as specified in Section 2.4, Part A of the Circular to Shareholders dated 25 Febuary 2016 provided that such arrangements and/or transactions are:

+- (a) recurrent transactions of a revenue or trading nature; - (b) necessary for the day-to-day operations; - (c) carried out in the ordinary course of business on normal commercial terms which are consistent with the APB Group's normal business practices and policies, and on terms not more favourable to the Related Parties than those generally available to public; and - (d) not to the detriment of the minority shareholders of the Company.